 “The game is buggy as all hell, and your troops will constantly trigger overwatches when the game says they won't.”

-The music in the game receives mixed reviews, with some praising its orchestral quality and dynamic responsiveness to gameplay, enhancing the atmosphere and nostalgia for series fans.
-However, many find the soundtrack repetitive and not particularly memorable, with comparisons to the music from the 1987 film "Predator."
-Overall, while the sound design and music contribute positively to the game's experience, they may not stand out as exceptional.
+The music in the game receives mixed reviews, with some praising its orchestral quality and dynamic responsiveness to gameplay events, enhancing the overall atmosphere.
+However, many players find the soundtrack repetitive and not particularly memorable, often comparing it unfavorably to other titles like XCOM 2 or even the original Predator film.
+While the sound design and voice acting are generally well-received, the music's effectiveness varies, with some players opting to mute it in favor of other soundtracks.

 “The music dynamically reacts to the events on the battlefield, and it does so in a rather granular manner—whether you're being charged by a horde, just discovered a new pack of enemies, or between fights.”